Time Series Introduction with R codes

 The Random Walk is a process very similar to the previous process.
 The difference lies in that the current observation sums the current random variable to the previous observation instead of being independent.
 The definition is given by

-Usually, the process starts at zero for \(t=0\), so that
+Usually, the process starts at zero for

 and